0Hughman0/achain/README.md

 With a bit of extra work, we can extend the class behind the `achain`, to make `DynChain`.

-This should handle things going wrong a bit better and adds the functionality that new generators can be added during iteration e.g.
+This adds the functionality that new generators can be added during iteration e.g.

 ```
 from achain import DynChain